-> We flew over CA, the NE tip of NV the SE tip of Oregon, Idaho, Montana, thru the middle of Canada, across what looked like the east arctic frozen tundra on the map.
-Then back down over Norway, Sweden, the Baltic Sea, Poland, various smaller countries, Turkey, the Mediterranean Sea and finally Tel Aviv.
+We flew over California, the NE tip of Nevada the SE tip of Oregon, Idaho, Montana, thru the middle of Canada, across what looked like the east arctic frozen tundra on the map.
+Then back down over Norway, Sweden, the Baltic Sea, Poland, various smaller countries, Turkey, the Mediterranean Sea, and finally Tel Aviv, Israel.

-It was interesting to watch the day turn to night to day and again night as we soared at 600mph, almost 39,000 feet thru various time zones.
-At one point while Eric and I were up stretching by the galley, I looked out a small window and saw the most beautiful site, clouds as far as the eye could see with the moon shining on them casting everything in the most glorious shade of blue.
+It was interesting to watch the day turn to night, to daytime, and again night as we soared at 600mph, almost 39,000 feet thru various time zones.
+At one point while Eric and I were up stretching by the galley, I looked out a small window and saw the most beautiful sight, clouds as far as the eye could see with the moon shining on them casting everything in the most glorious shade of blue.

-With our group luggage in hand heading for our tour bus.
-At 10:22 pm Thursday, Pastor Shad prayed.
-Thanking the Lord for this wonderful blessing.
+At 10:22 pm Thursday, Pastor Shad prayed over us and our trip, Thanking the Lord for this wonderful blessing.
 My eyes teared up knowing I was finally here in God’s land, one flowing with milk and honey!

 Until next time, Shalom from the Holy Land. ~ Debbie